boudicca-events/boudicca.events/README.md

 ## Local development setup with IntelliJ

 If you want to help us with developing Boudicca or fix a bug, see our [Developing](docs/DEV.md) guide

+## Technical descriptions of our Services

+If you need more in-depth understanding of our services and their code please see: [Tech](docs/tech/TECH.md)